Adenomatoid Nodule of the Thyroid Gland: Understanding Your Pathology Report

 • Difficulty breathing, particularly when lying down or exercising.

-Thyroid function usually remains normal with adenomatoid nodules, but in some cases, thyroid hormone levels can be increased (hyperthyroidism) or decreased (hypothyroidism), resulting in symptoms like fatigue, weight changes, anxiety, or changes in heart rate.
+Thyroid function usually remains normal with adenomatoid nodules, but in some cases, thyroid hormone levels can become too high (hyperthyroidism) or too low (hypothyroidism).
+When this happens, additional symptoms such as fatigue, weight changes, anxiety, or changes in heart rate may develop.

 What does an adenomatoid nodule look like under the microscope?

-When a pathologist examines an adenomatoid nodule under the microscope, it typically appears as a rounded growth that is well-defined from the surrounding normal thyroid tissue.
-Often, a partial capsule (a thin, fibrous barrier) may surround the nodule, but usually, this capsule is not complete.
+Under the microscope, an adenomatoid nodule appears as a rounded growth that is fairly well-defined from the surrounding normal thyroid tissue.
+Often, a partial capsule (a thin layer of fibrous tissue) surrounds part of the nodule, but unlike a true tumor, it is not complete, and the nodule blends into the surrounding thyroid tissue in places.

-• Follicular adenoma: This is a completely encapsulated benign tumour that does not merge with the surrounding thyroid tissue.
-It is a distinct and separate growth.
+• Follicular adenoma.
+A completely encapsulated benign tumor that does not blend into the surrounding thyroid tissue.
+It is a single, distinct growth.

-• Adenomatoid nodule: This is a benign growth that does not have a complete capsule and blends into the surrounding normal thyroid tissue.
-It often appears as part of a larger nodular disease in the gland rather than as an isolated tumour.
+• Adenomatoid nodule.
+A benign growth that does not have a complete capsule and blends into the surrounding thyroid tissue.
+It is often part of a broader pattern of nodular disease in the gland rather than an isolated tumor.

 Can an adenomatoid nodule become cancerous?